 15. The success of the FCA brands has resulted in significant counterfeiting of the FCA Trademarks.
 Consequently, FCA has a worldwide anti-counterfeiting program and regularly investigates suspicious e-commerce stores identified in proactive Internet sweeps and reported by consumers.
-In recent years, FCA has identified numerous fully interactive, e-commerce stores offering Counterfeit Products on online marketplace platforms such as PayPal, Alibaba, Amazon, eBay, and Temu, including the e-commerce stores operating under the Seller Aliases.
+In recent years, FCA has identified numerous fully interactive, e-commerce stores offering Counterfeit Products on online marketplace platforms such as PayPal, Amazon, eBay,

+Temu, and Walmart, including the e-commerce stores operating under the Seller Aliases.
 The Seller Aliases target consumers in this Judicial District and throughout the United States.
-According to a U.S. Customs and Border Protection (CBP) report, in 2021, CBP made over 27,000 seizures of goods with intellectual property rights (IPR) violations totaling over \$3.3 billion, an increase of
+At last count, global trade in counterfeit and pirated goods was worth an estimated \$467 billion per year - accounting for a staggering 2.3% of all imports, according to the Organization for Economic Cooperation and Development (the "OECD").2 The primary source of all those counterfeits, the OECD and others say, is China.3